-We could be materially adversely affected by a cyber security breach or failure of information security controls.
+We could be materially adversely affected by a cybersecurity breach or failure of information security controls.

 As part of our business, we maintain large amounts of confidential and proprietary information, including personal information of consumers and employees, on our servers and those of cloud computing services.
 Federal and state laws designed to promote the protection of such information require businesses that collect or maintain personal information to adopt information security programs, and to notify individuals, and in some jurisdictions, regulatory authorities, of security breaches involving personally identifiable information.
 All information technology systems are potentially vulnerable to damage or interruption from a variety of sources, including by cyber attacks, such as those involving ransomware.
 The Company discovers vulnerabilities and regularly blocks a high volume of attempts to gain unauthorized access to its systems.
-Globally, attacks are expected to continue accelerating in both frequency and sophistication with increasing use by actors of tools and techniques that will hinder the Company's ability to identify, investigate and recover from incidents.
-Such attacks may also increase as a result of retaliation by Russia in response to actions taken by the U.S. and other countries in connection with Russia's military invasion of Ukraine.
+Globally, attacks are expected to continue accelerating in both frequency and sophistication with increasing use by actors of tools and techniques that may hinder the Company's ability to identify, investigate and recover from incidents.
+Such attacks may also increase as a result of retaliation by threat actors against actions taken by the U.S. and other countries in connection with wars and other global events.
 The Company operates under a hybrid workforce model and such model may be more vulnerable to security breaches.